Standard Model Theory for the FCC-ee Tera-Z stage: Numerical integration with the Cuba Library

 The subregions determined in Phase 1 are independently sampled with the same number of points each.
 The latter is extrapolated from the results of Phase 1.

-\emph{Phase 3: Refinement}
+\item[]\textnormal{\textit{Phase 3: Refinement.}}

 Regions whose results from Phase 1 and 2 do not agree within their errors are subdivided or sampled again.
-This phase is an addition to the original algorithm since it was found that often enough the error estimate, or even the integral value, was off because characteristics of the integrand had not been found in Phase 1.
+This phase is an addition to the original algorithm, since it was often found that the error estimate, or even the integral value, was off because characteristics of the integrand had not been found in Phase 1. \end{itemize}

-Two important features have been added in the Cuba implementation: \begin{itemize} \item The user can point out extrema for tricky integrands.
+Two important features have been added in the \textsc{Cuba} implementation. \begin{itemize} \item The user can point out extrema for tricky integrands.

-\item For integrands which cannot be sampled too close to the border, a `safety distance' can be prescribed in which values will be extrapolated from two points in the interior. \end{itemize}
+\item For integrands that cannot be sampled too close to the border, a `safety distance' can be prescribed, in which values will be extrapolated from two points in the interior. \end{itemize}